National BC Study II

 What are the potential cost savings?

-The researchers estimated that, in this study, more than $30 million was saved because of the 15,574 women who chose to give birth in birth centers.
+The researchers estimated that, in this study, more than $30 million was saved because of the 15,574 participants who chose to give birth in birth centers.

 Why do birth centers save money?